anasvaf/Fearless_Steps_INTERSPEECH2019/Readme.md

 We target this problem as a multi-label problem.
 Despite having two labels (0: non-speech and 1: speech), we will have 8000 different labels for each 1 s wav file.
 The script saves a NumPy array for each 1 sec file with a corresponding NumPy array for its labels.
 You can run the script as `python extract_sad.py train`, for the Train files and `python extract_sad.py test` for the Eval files.

+### audio_to_spectrograms.py
+This script will create a 129x126 spectrogram image (grayscale) for each 1 s wav that was created from the **extract_sad.py**.
+This spectrogram image will be used as an input to our 2D CRNN.